CDLUC3/mrt-doc/diagrams/store-admin-ui.md

   - perform scan of block of keys
   - update scan position
   - add deletes as they are found
+- Components: Database, Replic, Admin

-### Use Case: Review Untracked files/keys
+### Use Case: Review Untracked files/keys for deletion
 - Display untracked files/keys to user
-- Allow removal of keys
+- Allow removal of keys from the list
 - Allow notes to be added for a key
 - Update status to reflect the keys that can be deleted
+- Components: Database, Admin

 ### Use Case: Record user note about an untracked file/key

-- This is TBD
+- Display untracked files/keys to user
+- Allow removal of keys
+- Allow notes to be added for a key
+- Update status to reflect the keys that should have an exception note
+- Components: Database, Admin

 ### Use Case: Delete Untracked files/keys

 - Prerequistes
   - Scan has completed
 - Notify replic to iterate through the list of keys to be deleted and peform delete
+- Components: Database, Replic, Admin

 ## Use Cases: Manage Object Storage